 The Danish Accreditation and Metrology Fund – DANAK

-DANAK is a business fund, appointed by the authority Sikkerhedsstyrelsen as the national accreditation body in Denmark.
+DANAK is a business fund, appointed by The Danish Safety Technology Authority as the national accreditation body in Denmark.
 DANAK is an abbreviation of the Danish Accreditation and Metrology Fund.
 As the national accreditation body DANAK stands for accreditation in the technical field.

 What is Accreditation?